 10. Immediately get them into the lesson plan and start the first drill, which is usually dinking.
 From there on out, follow the lesson plan.
 They drill, they come together quickly, you ask them if they have questions (beginners are sure to at this point).
 You demo the next piece, send ’em right back out to drill again.
 Remember the three things that make a piece of real estate valuable?
 Location, location, location?
 In pickleball, it’s Hands-on, Hands-on, Hands-on.
 Get the idea of drilling into their heads early and you’ve got your next generation of 4.0+ picklers ready to grow.

 11. Since you’ve started on time, end on time.
 One hour for a beginner’s lesson is certainly possible.
 We often achieved that goal.
-Those that are enthusiastic are welcomed (assuming court time is available) to stay and play some more.
+Those that are enthusiastic for training are welcomed (assuming court time is available) to stay and play some more.
 Depending on your schedule, whether or not you have to retrieve equipment or whatever, this may or may not be possible but it’s the funnest time in pickleball..watching beginners truly enjoying this great game before they go and take it all serious and stuff.

 Overall Site Map